rochuck/squeeze-amp-too/README.md

 The SqueezeAmpToo is designed by Dave Viberg and Chuck Rohs and was completely inspired by the [SqueezeAMP project](https://github.com/philippe44/SqueezeAMP) and the [SqueezeESP project](https://github.com/philippe44/squeezelite-esp32).

-While this project borrows a lot from the SuqeezeAmp, it has some differences for both reduced cost and added functionality.
+While this project borrows a lot from the SqueezeAmp, it has some differences for both reduced cost and added functionality.
 These include:
 * only 2 cells supported for reduced power consumption/heat.
 * larger board to add a better performing 1 inch <sup>2</sup> heat sink for 16V operation.
 The board is now basically the size of a dual 18650 battery pack.
 * a cost reduced charger and buck regulator